-2.4 The Act provides for the most expeditious method of acquisition of land for highway projects in the State.
+- 2.6 The Act provides for the most expeditious method of acquisition of land for highway projects in the State.
 On publication of notice under Section 15(1), the land ownership vests absolutely with the Government free from all encumbrance.
 If the land owner fails to handover possession within 30 days of notification vide Section 16(2), the act provides for the government to take possession of land using such force as may be necessary.
 However, this provision will not be applied to this project.
 The land will be taken over only when the compensation and R&R assistance is paid to the land owners and a certification is provided confirming the payment of compensation and R&R assistance.
-The relevant provisions of the TN Highways Act is summarised in Appendix-I.
+The relevant provisions of the TN Highways Act is summarised in Appendix-I. - 2.7 The Highways Act, 2001 was revived vide Government of Tamil Nadu Gazette notification and all the provisions of the Tamil Nadu Highways Act, 2001, except the provisions relating to the determination of compensation, was revived with effect on and from the 26 September 2013.

 Relevance: As per the provisions of Sec 19(6) of TNHA, the compensation is to be determined by the competent authority in accordance with Sec 23 and Sec 24 of LA Act, 1894.
-Since the RFCTLARR Act, 2013 has become effective and LA Act stands repealed, the competent authority will be guided by the provisions of RFCTLARR Act 2013, viz.
-Sec 26, Sec 27, Sec 28, Sec 29 and Sec 30 pertaining to compensation and Sec 31 and Sec 32 pertaining to rehabilitation and resettlement, in determining compensation and rehabilitation and resettlement assistance.
-TN Highway Act will be amended to incorporate the provisions of compensation and R&R assistance as per RFCTLARR Act, 2013".
+With the introduction of Sec 105A in RFCTLARR Act, the competent authority will be guided by the provisions of RFCTLARR Act 2013, viz.
+Sec 26, Sec 27, Sec 28, Sec 29 and Sec 30 pertaining to compensation and Sec 31 and Sec 32 pertaining to rehabilitation and resettlement, in determining compensation and rehabilitation and resettlement assistance..

-Reference to Court: Sec 20 of TNHA deals with reference to court and procedure thereon and is as elucidated in Part III of LA Act 1894 and since LA Act, 1894 has been repealed, and Sec 51(1) of the RTFCTLARR Act, 2013 will be applicable.
+Reference to Court: Sec 20 of TNHA deals with reference to court and procedure thereon and is as elucidated in Part III of LA Act 1894.
+With the introduction of Sec 105A in RFCTLARR Act, Sec 51(1) of the RTFCTLARR Act, 2013 will be applicable.
 All disputes related to land acquisition; compensation, rehabilitation and resettlement will be dealt by 'the Land Acquisition, Rehabilitation and Resettlement Authority'.